 More to the point, the changes to IR35 — as from 6 April 2021, it’s up to private sector clients (with some exceptions) to determine whether you should be within or outwith IR35’s scope — may have left you feeling like you’ve no choice but to become a permie or work through an umbrella company.

 Only solvent companies can be closed down through a members’ voluntary liquidation.
-And you’ll need to make a sworn declaration that your company is solvent — a declaration of solvency — in order to kick off the process.
+And you’ll need to make a sworn declaration that your company is solvent — a declaration of solvency — to kick off the process.

 To start the members’ voluntary liquidation process, you need to do two things: